nklabs/libnklabs/README.md

 This local flash memory could be unused space in the MCU flash memory, or it could be an external device such as a SPI-flash chip.

-* Embedded database
+### Embedded database

 Many products need some kind of non-volatile storage for calibration and configuration settings.
-We provide a schema-defined database with schema change / migration support for this.
-The idea is to save the serialized version of a memory structure into non-volatile memory such as SPI-flash.
+We provide a schema-defined database with schema-change / migration support for this.
+The idea is to save a serialized version of a C-structure into non-volatile memory such as SPI-flash.
 On boot up, the database is deserialized back into RAM.
 Fields can be added or deleted as the product evolves.
-New fields will be loaded with a default value, and date for deleted fields will be ignored.
+New fields will be loaded with a default value, and data for deleted fields will be ignored.

+The C-structure can be arbitrarily complex (including arrays, strings and substructures), but must not use pointers and must fit in a contiguous region of memory.
+Malloc is not used at all.
+Arrays and strings are variable in size, but bounded to a pre-allocated maximum size.

 The serialized format of a database can also be transferred over the CLI.
 This allows you to save the database on a host computer.

 The CLI provides an automatic interface to set or get individual fields from the database.
+You can index a part of the database using an expression, somewhat similar to XML's XPath expressions.

-* Common drivers
+### Common drivers and foundations

 Some basic drivers for common devices are included:

 * Flash memory
-* EEPROM
+* SPI and I2C EEPROM
 * Real Time Clock

-This library provides functionality useful for embedded applications on small microcontrollers:

-* A command line interface (CLI) with line editor, on-line help and history.
-  Commands are declared statically anywhere in the project instead of requiring a central command table or the calling of registration functions.

-* A schema-defined database with schema change  / migration support, typically used for holding calibration and configuration parameters in local flash memory

-* A serialization / de-serialization system so that databases can be transferred over the CLI
-* Y-MODEM protocol for transferring files over the CLI, for example for firmware updates
+Some foundational libraries are also provided:

-* Replacement printf() that supports floating point but is much smaller than the newlib one
+* A low memory footprint version of printf that supports floating point (it is smaller than newlib's printf).
-* Repacement scanf() designed for parsing instead of simple input reading.
-  CLI commands use this to parse command line arguments.
+* A unified parsing system: it's used for parsing command line arguments and deserializing databases.
+* An instream / outsream library allowing redirecting input and output from the above formatting print and parsing functions to block devices or strings.
-* A work-queue scheduler which can be used in place of an RTOS if preemptive multitasking is not required
+* A work-queue schedular, replaces an RTOS in cases where you don't need preemption and your code is event driven.

-* Commonly used CRC and cryptographic functions including SHA and AES
-* Support for firmware version numbers and automatic build-date insertion
-* CLI commands for many basic things, such as access to SPI and I2C devices
-* Real time clock support
-* Watchdog timer support
+### Other characteristics

 * Malloc is not used at all to ensure determinism
+* The example application includes watchdog timer support
+* The build system includes automatic insertion of git hash, build date and version numbers into the binary.
+* Commonly used cryptographic and CRC functions are also included

-### Including libnklabs in your own project
+# Including libnklabs in your own project

 The library is designed to be modular, though many of the modules depend on each other.